uncouthregions/jonathanpaulmitchell/content/posts/disability-technology-time.md

 Ihde, D. (1990), *Technology and the Lifeworld: From Garden to Earth*, Bloomington and Indianapolis: Indiana University Press.

-Introna, L. D. (2014), 'Towards a [Post-human Intra-actional Account]{.nocase} of Sociomaterial Agency (and Morality)', in P. Kroes and P.-P. Verbeek (eds), *The Moral Status of Technical Artefacts*, Philosophy of Engineering and Technology, 31--53, Dordrecht: Springer.
+Introna, L. D. (2014), 'Towards a Post-human Intra-actional Account of Sociomaterial Agency (and Morality)', in P. Kroes and P.-P. Verbeek (eds), *The Moral Status of Technical Artefacts*, Philosophy of Engineering and Technology, 31--53, Dordrecht: Springer.

 Latour, B. (1993), *We Have Never Been Modern*, tran.
 C. Porter, Cambridge, MA: Harvard University Press.